Joeboy: Early life and career

 In January 2021, Joeboy announced his debut album, Somewhere Between Beauty & Magic, which was released in February 2021 to moderate commercial success.

+On 19 May 2023, he released his sophomore studio album, Body & Soul, preceded by the four singles "Sip (Alcohol)", "Contour", "Body & Soul", and "Duffel Bag".

+On the 3rd of November 2023, he released the earlier previewed sophomore single, "Only God Save Me".

+He released his EP "Body Soul and Spirit" With the earlier lead single "Only God can save me".

+On the 2nd of February 2024, Joeboy announced the launch of his record label "Young Legend".

+On 16 February 2024, he released a hit single "Osadebe" which had nationwide recognition.

 Controversy

-Singer, Bukola Elemide, also known as Asa, issued a copyright infringement notice to Akinfenwa in October 2022, over his recently-released song, "Contour", over claims that the composition of the song was originally recorded by her and the producer of the song "Tempoe", earlier in September 2020 during a recording session.
+Singer, Bukola Elemide, also known as Asa, issued a copyright infringement notice to Akinfenwa in October 2022, over his recently released song, "Contour", over claims that the composition of the song was originally recorded by her and the producer of the song "Tempoe", earlier in September 2020 during a recording session.
 Asa, through her legal counsel made a notice to Joeboy via mail, which was shared by Joeboy on his Instagram story on 3 October 2022, revealed that she demanded the sum of N300 million and gave a 24-hour ultimatum for the song to be removed from all digital streaming platforms.
 Through her management, Asa also asked for a 60 percent publishing split on the song, and a written apology, as seen in the notice.